MrKened/MrKened/README.md

 - 👋 Hi, I’m @MrKened
 - 👀 I’m interested in learn how to program
-- 🌱 I’m currently learning JavaScrip, C# and Python.
+- 🌱 I’m currently learning JavaScript, C# and Python.

 <!---
 MrKened/MrKened is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.